resheku/my-awesome/README.md

 - [wemake-services/dotenv-linter](https://github.com/wemake-services/dotenv-linter) - :relaxed: Linting dotenv files like a charm!
 - [wemake-services/wemake-django-template](https://github.com/wemake-services/wemake-django-template) - Bleeding edge django template focused on code quality and security.
 - [wemake-services/wemake-python-styleguide](https://github.com/wemake-services/wemake-python-styleguide) - The strictest and most opinionated python linter ever!
+- [wey-gu/py-pglite](https://github.com/wey-gu/py-pglite) - PGlite wrapper in Python for testing.
+Test your app with Postgres just as lite as SQLite.
 - [what-studio/profiling](https://github.com/what-studio/profiling) - Was an interactive continuous Python profiler.
 - [wheelodex/wheelodex](https://github.com/wheelodex/wheelodex) - An index of wheels
 - [wireservice/csvkit](https://github.com/wireservice/csvkit) - A suite of utilities for converting to and working with CSV, the king of tabular file formats.